About my Book

 But I wonder how many times you can do that.

-Miss Sara Rose, had a dream of riding a river in Africa.
+And it all began with a little retired school teacher who had a dream of riding a river in Africa.

 In researching Africa in the San Diego Library, I stumbled upon Izak Dinesen’s book, Out of Africa.
 (Izak Dinesen is Karen Blixen’s nom d plume.
 It means, “to laugh.”) and from it I read Dinesen’s beautiful prose: